Nuclear-armed Pakistan is paralyzed by legal gridlock

 Finance Minister Ishaq Dar, who is also a brother-in-law of Nawaz Sharif, was indicted last week on corruption, money laundering and undeclared income charges.
 As the man in charge of Pakistan’s faltering economy, he’s faced calls from the opposition to resign.

 Nawaz Sharif’s three adult children, including his heir apparent Maryam Nawaz, also face graft investigations.
-Maryam Nawaz’s husband, Safdar Awan, was arrested by anti-corruption authorities.
+Maryam Nawaz’s husband, Safdar Awan, was arrested by anti-corruption authorities on Monday.
 Her brothers, Hassan and Hussain, are wanted by the courts.

 And Nawaz Sharif’s replacement, Prime Minister Shahid Khaqan Abbasi, is being investigated for corruption.